Turning Point USA: History

 Between July 2016 and June 2017, the organization raised in excess of US$8.2 million.
 The same year, leaked records found that the group had funneled "thousands of dollars" into student governments to elect conservatives.
 Donors include Home Depot co-founder Bernard Marcus, former Illinois Governor Bruce Rauner, Richard Uihlein, and the Donors Trust on behalf of private donors.

-In March 2023, it was announced via Twitter by Charlie Kirk and Candace Owens that the BLEXIT Foundation and TPUSA have partnered.
+In March 2023, it was announced via Twitter by Charlie Kirk and Candace Owens that the BLEXIT Foundation and TPUSA had partnered.
 BLEXIT would be incorporating their message through TPUSA's branding style and corporate structure, while retaining Candace Owens and Brandon Tatum in leadership roles.
 On September 10, 2025, co-founder Charlie Kirk was assassinated at Utah Valley University in Orem, Utah, during what would have been a series of events planned by the organization.
 On September 18, 2025, Kirk's widow Erika was selected to succeed Kirk as CEO.